Muhammad-Elgendi/QR-certificate/README.md

 <!-- Use Cases -->
 ## Use Cases

-CIgen could be used for different use cases, here are some examples:
+QR-certificate could be used for different use cases, here are some examples:

-1. Quiz maker software
+1. Verification of generated certificates
-2. Attendance management software
+2. Export certificates in PDF

 Additional screenshots, screencasts, and more resources will be soon.